ngx-translate/http-loader/README.md

 export class AppModule { }
 ```

-One disadvantage of this solution is that you have to rebuild your application when there are only changes inside your language files.
+The disadvantage of this solution is that you have to rebuild the application everytime your translate files has changes.